 Food is medicine.
 Or can be.
 What you eat (or don’t eat) can have a significant affect on your good health – and, of course, your running.

-Here are seven common health issues runners have – and the cure.
+Here are seven common health issues runners have – and the cure, don’t forget to check the nitric oxide supplement subscription box to discover the many benefits it has.

 Poor sleep: You can’t sleep.
 You’re tired from all the running you do, but instead of falling asleep, you spend an hour tossing and turning.
 A couple of hours later, you’re up again.